by Texas Homesteader ~

 Cookies With Natural Sweeteners

-I knew my aunt is careful about what she eats and I thought this would be a delicious way to offer her something sweet without a ton of refined sugar.
+I know my aunt is careful about what she eats and I thought this would be a delicious way to offer her something sweet without a ton of refined sugar.

 Mixing Up The Chocolate Banana Cookies

 So in a large bowl I combined all-purpose flour, cocoa powder, baking soda and salt.
 I mixed it well & set it aside.

 In a separate bowl I mixed the mashed banana, honey, coconut oil (measured then melted), and vanilla.
 My coconut oil was solid when I measured it before melting.
 I’ll have to see how (or if) this changes the recipe in the summer months when my coconut oil is typically pre-melted.
 LOL

 Then I combined the contents of both bowls.
-Finally I stirred in chocolate ships and then added the chopped banana, folding it gently so as to keep the chunks intact.
+Finally I stirred in chocolate chips and then added the chopped banana, folding it gently so as to keep the chunks intact.

 I covered the bowl with an inverted plate and placed it in the fridge for about an hour to firm the batter up a bit before baking.